 - 14.1.
 The Trustee recognises that the provision of investment management, dealing and advisory services to the Plan results in a range of charges to be met, directly or indirectly, by deduction from the Plan's assets. - 14.2.
 The Trustee has agreed Terms of Business with Mercer, the Plan's investment adviser, actuaries and administrators, under which charges are calculated on a time-cost basis or fixed fee basis as agreed by the Trustee. - 14.3.
-The investment manager receives fees calculated by reference to the market value of the Plan's assets under management in each pooled fund or each "fund of two".
-The Trustee considers that this is the most appropriate fee structure for index tracking pooled fund or holdings in a "fund of two" investment.
+The investment manager receives fees calculated by reference to the market value of the Plan's assets under management.
+The Trustee considers that this is the most appropriate fee structure for the QIAIF investments for which there are parallel pooled funds. - 14.4.

-14.4.
 Other services are or will be paid for on a time cost or fixed fee basis as agreed with by the Trustee.